skythebro/SkanksAIO/README.md

 [VIP]

-## Enables the VIP functionality.
-The json file will generate in the bepInEx config folder SkanksAIO/Vips.json folder after restart.
-This json file will be read at startup or when reloading.
+## Enables the VIP functionality. the txt file will generate in the bepInEx config folder SkanksAIO/SkanksAIO.VIPlist.txt folder after restart.
+This txt file will be read at startup or when reloading.
 To add a user to VIP you need to add their steamid64 to the file.
+(1 per line)
 # Setting type: Boolean
 # Default value: false
 EnableVIP = false